creative-area/jquery.datagrid/README.md

 *- version 0.2*

-- Fetch data from any source: static data, ajax, deferred function or plugin
+- Fetch data from any source: local data or remote data (using ajax, deferred function or plugin)
 - Render a simple HTML Table easy to style (no imposed css)
 - Simple columns definition
 - Semi-automatic sorter and pager (for remote data, you need to code server side)